 The Company proposes to transfer Rs.
 300 crore to the General Reserves of the Company and retain Rs.
-616.28 crore in the Profit and Loss Account.
+532.11 crore in the Statement of Profit and Loss.

-Your Directors are pleased to recommend a final Dividend of Rs.
-2.50 per equity share of Rs.
-1 each.
-The Company had announced an interim dividend of Rs.
-2 per equity share on March 23, 2015 and paid the same during April 2015.
-The total dividend for the year ended March 31, 2015 would accordingly be Rs.
-4.50 per equity share of Rs.
-1 each.
+Your Directors are pleased to recommend a Dividend of Rs.
+4/- per equity share of Rs.
+1/- each.
 The total outgo for the year would be Rs.
-157.53 crore, including dividend distribution tax of Rs.
-26.47 crore.
+140.25 crore, including dividend distribution tax of Rs.
+23.72 crore.

-Your Company has recorded a total revenue of Rs.
-11,341 crore.
+Overall, your Company has recorded a total revenue of Rs.
+11,564 Crore.
 Profit for the year before depreciation, interest and taxation was Rs.
-908 crore and Profit before tax was Rs.
-592 crore.
+861 crore and Profit before tax was Rs.
+535 crore.
 Net Profit after tax was Rs.
-403 crore.
+361 crore.